Pediatric Critical Care Clerkship

 Students will be evaluated on:

-Completion of at least 2 Mobile EPAs, direct observation and the clerklog.
+- Completion of at least two Mobile EPAs, direct observation and the clerklog.

 - Safe and Healthy Learning Environment